- AIDS is the leading cause of death among young people (aged 10-24) in Africa, and second leading cause globally

 Transitioning from paediatric to adult care

 In North America and Europe, there is a large jump at 18 years of age, when people living with HIV are moved from paediatric to adult services and allocated a new doctor.

 This transition is complicated by the added pressure of suddenly becoming responsible for their own life-long treatment rather than with support from guardians.104 At this point, a lot of young people are lost to follow up and no longer retained in care.105

 In a recent study, the risk of ART ceasing to work (known as ‘virological failure’) increased more than fourfold at the time of care transition (18–19 years of age).
 Risk factors associated with viral failure were low educational attainment, poor knowledge of HIV and lack of independence regarding HIV treatment adherence.106

 Changing ARV regimens and doses during adolescence is another complex issue that results in young people not adhering to their treatment.
 As young people grow, their dosages must be increased to reflect increases in their weight and height.107

 Lost from the treatment system

-Among young people, the age of sexual debut is rising, the number of sexual partners is falling and the uptake of voluntary medical male circumcision is most popular among people younger than 25.6
+In some areas, progress is already being made.
+For example, the age of sexual debut is rising, the number of sexual partners among young people is falling, and the uptake of voluntary medical male circumcision is most popular among people younger than 25.113